 The Essential Fields

-Once a project is started, complete the number of words, the agency and end customer, the number of the estimate in accounts.
+Once a project is started, complete the number of words, the agency and end customer, and the number estimate in accounts.

 The customer table includes the contact details, their payment conditions (30, 45 or 60 days), price in currency for translation, MTPE, Revision or Audiovisual.

-So we have a project which links back to the agency and all terms within a project.
+So we have a project that links back to the agency and all terms within a project.

-The advantage of a bespoke database is to create functions tailor-made to your process.
-The essential requirement for me was to store terms and then be able to search for them from one location.
+The advantage of a bespoke database is that it creates functions tailor-made to your process.
+The essential requirement for me was to store terms and then be able to search for them in one location.

 Search for terms